Colgate, West Sussex

 Colgate is a small village and civil parish in the Horsham district of West Sussex, England, about four miles (6 km) north east of Horsham.

 A small village, with its origins at the northern edge of St. Leonards Forest, it has no shops or retail facilities.
 There is a pub "The Dragon", and a church and a small primary school, which in 2012 received a Good report rating from OFSTED.
 There is a range of architectural styles in the village, with houses present from several different design eras.
-In the late twentieth century there have been some small developments of new houses in the centre of the village.
+In the late twentieth century there were some small developments of new houses in the centre of the village.